Foxja/GodwitLibraryInternshipFinal/readme.md

 ## About

 Hey!
-This project is an interactive screen that uses a Microsoft Kinect to allow participants to learn information about animals!
+This project is an interactive screen that uses a Microsoft Kinect to allow participants to learn information about the library!

 Contains:
-*
+* Interactive visual display, showcasing information on subjects present in the library.
+* Students can control the application through body movement and gestures.
 *
 * Customizable, flexible, and versatile.